Hentsrakoto/Hentsrakoto/README.md

 - 🎓 Computer Science student (3nd year)
 - 💻 Frontend developer (HTML, CSS, JavaScript, Tailwind, Vue.js, React)
-- 🛠️ Backend with PHP / Laravel and some Python
+- 🛠️ Backend with PHP / Laravel and some Python and Node
 - 🌍 I enjoy building useful and well-designed web and mobile apps
 - 🤝 Also working on freelance projects with my informal dev team